 Regulation of Compensation and Systemic Risk: Evidence from the UK

-This paper studies the consequences of regulating executive compensation at financial institutions by examining the introduction of the UK Remuneration Code, which aimed to change the decision-making horizon and risk-taking incentives.
-We find that, in line with the intent of the regulation, UK banks contribute less to systemic risk and are less sensitive to systemic risk after the implementation of the Code.
-Affected UK banks have also become less risky.
-However, when compared to their US counterparts and other UK firms, UK banks also experience higher CEO turnover.
-Therefore, while the regulation may have had the desired effect on systemic risk and on incentives to take risk, it may also have given rise to some unintended consequences.
+This paper studies the consequences of regulating executive compensation at financial institutions by examining the introduction of the UK Remuneration Code in 2010, which aimed to change the decision-making horizon and risk-taking incentives of bank executives.
+We find that, although both banks and non-banks show increased contribution and sensitivity to systemic risk in the UK post-2010, this increase is lower for UK banks, in line with the intent of the regulation.
+However, UK banks also experience higher unforced CEO turnover when compared to other UK firms.
+Therefore, while the regulation may have had the desired effect on systemic risk, it may also have given rise to some unintended consequences.

-Keywords: Executive compensation, financial institutions; regulation, EU bonus caps, UK Remuneration Code
+Keywords: Executive compensation; financial institutions; regulation; systemic risk; UK Remuneration Code

 Suggested Citation: Suggested Citation